Light-harvesting complex: Phycobilisome

-The antenna-shaped light harvesting complex of cyanobacteria, glaucocystophyta, and red algae is known as the phycobilisome which is composed of linear tetrapyrrole pigments.
-Pigment-protein complexes referred to as R-phycoerythrin are rod-like in shape and make up the rods and core of the phycobilisome.
+The antenna-shaped light harvesting complex of cyanobacteria, glaucocystophyta, and red algae is known as the phycobilisome; it is composed of linear tetrapyrrole pigments.
+Pigment-protein complexes, referred to as R-phycoerythrin, are rod-like in shape and make up the rods and core of the phycobilisome.
 Little light reaches algae that reside at a depth of one meter or more in seawater, as light is absorbed by seawater.
-The pigments, such as phycocyanobilin and phycoerythrobilin, are the chromophores that bind through a covalent thioether bond to their apoproteins at cysteins residues.
+The pigments, such as phycocyanobilin and phycoerythrobilin, are the chromophores that bind through a covalent thioether bond to their apoproteins at cystein residues.
 The apoprotein with its chromophore is called phycocyanin, phycoerythrin, and allophycocyanin, respectively.
 They often occur as hexamers of α and β subunits (α3β3)2.
-They enhance the amount and spectral window of light absorption and fill the "green gap", which occur in higher Plants.
+They enhance the amount and spectral window of light absorption and fill the "green gap", which occurs in higher plants.

 The geometrical arrangement of a phycobilisome is very elegant and results in 95% efficiency of energy transfer.
 There is a central core of allophycocyanin, which sits above a photosynthetic reaction center.
 There are phycocyanin and phycoerythrin subunits that radiate out from this center like thin tubes.
-This increases the surface area of the absorbing section and helps focus and concentrate light energy down into the reaction center to a Chlorophyll.
+This increases the surface area of the absorbing section and helps focus and concentrate light energy down into the reaction center to form chlorophyll.
 The energy transfer from excited electrons absorbed by pigments in the phycoerythrin subunits at the periphery of these antennas appears at the reaction center in less than 100 ps.